actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 ## Deferred Annuity in arrears and in advance

 I am not able to reproduce the notation of the deferred annuity in arrears using MathJax.
 However, the difference is not much.
-We simply add $m$, where $m$ is the deferment period, to the left subscript of the notation for annuity in arrears, to get deferred annuity in arrears equation.
+We simply add $m \vert$, where $m$ is the deferment period, to the left subscript of the notation for annuity in arrears, to get deferred annuity in arrears equation.
 A deferment is simply a period of delay before the payment of 1 unit starts at exactly the end of $t=m$, in line with the arrears definition.

 $$
 \text{Deferred Annuity in Arrears} = \sum_{t = m}^{n} \frac{\text{1}}{(1 + i)^t}